It's good to prepare your family for times when you might experience a mental health crisis

-Many parents experiencing mental illness find there are periods where they're well, and then some periods of 'crisis' when they may be unable to cope and need extra support or emergency help.
+Many parents experiencing mental illness find there are periods where they're well, and then some periods of 'crisis' when they may need extra support or emergency help.
 It may be decided that you need to get extra help in a hospital or a clinic.

 A family plan is not a legally binding document, but is written to outline your family's preferences and to maintain the familiarity of the everyday routine that your child needs to feel safe and secure during these times.

 My kids felt more secure once we had a plan in case I became unwell or went to hospital again.
 Sarah, NT parent

 How others can help to maintain this routine and your family's routine

 How it might be best to stay in touch with your child when you're away

 What you prefer your child is told about your illness or where you are in hospital.

 A family plan is best written when you're well, together with someone close to you.
 You could sit down with your partner, family or your mental health professional to help you reflect on the questions and find people that might help.